 Interleukin-2

-One 2017 study of effectiveness on predominantly white men with an aggressive form of RCC did see a higher survival rate with the use of high-dose interleukin-2.
+Another 2017 study on predominantly white men with an aggressive form of RCC did see a higher survival rate with the use of high dose interleukin-2.

 Side effects include: